 When are courses offered?

 What kind of credential will I receive when I finish the program?

 You will receive a Doctorate of Nursing Practice Degree from the University of Massachusetts, Amherst.
-For family and Nurse Practitioner students, you will also qualify to sit for national certification examinations.
-At present there is no certification examination for the public health nursing leadership specialty.
+For Family and Nurse Practitioner students, you will also qualify to sit for national certification examinations.

 Do I need to take the Graduate Record Examination (GRE) to apply?